aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-fields/fields-overview/_index.md

 ## Fields Overview

 Fields in a document are like placeholders where useful data can be inserted.
 For example, a field can be a page reference, formula or a mail merge field.
 A field in a Microsoft Word document consists of a field code and a field result.
 The field code is an instruction about how the field result needs to be updated or calculated.
 An application that processes a document and encounters a field might have the functionality to interpret the instructions contained in the field code and update the field result with a new value.
-This is called field update.
+This is called a field update.

 Usually a field, when inserted in Microsoft Word, already contains an up to date value.
 For example, if the field is a formula or a page number, it will contain a correct calculated value for the given version of the document.
 But if you have an application that generates or modifies a document with fields (for example combines two documents or populates with data) then for the document to be useful, all fields should ideally be updated.